 Celularity Enters Into $150 Million Pre-Paid Advance Agreement with Yorkville

-/EIN News/ -- FLORHAM PARK, N.J., Sept.
-15, 2022 (GLOBE NEWSWIRE) -- Celularity Inc. (Nasdaq: CELU) (“Celularity”), a clinical-stage biotechnology company developing placental-derived allogeneic cell therapies, today announced that it entered into a Pre-Paid Advance Agreement (the “Agreement”) with YA II PN, LTD (“Yorkville”), an affiliate of Yorkville Advisors Global, LP.
+FLORHAM PARK, N.J., Sept.
+15, 2022 (GLOBE NEWSWIRE) -- Celularity Inc. CELU ("Celularity"), a clinical-stage biotechnology company developing placental-derived allogeneic cell therapies, today announced that it entered into a Pre-Paid Advance Agreement (the "Agreement") with YA II PN, LTD ("Yorkville"), an affiliate of Yorkville Advisors Global, LP.

 Under the Agreement, Celularity may request individual pre-paid advances from Yorkville in an amount up to $40 million each subject to certain conditions, up to $150 million over the next eighteen (18) months from time to time and as mutually agreed by the parties.
 Pre-paid advances are issued at a 2% discount, bear interest at a rate of 6% (increased to 15% in the event of default).
 If at any time during the 18-month commitment period there is an outstanding balance under a pre-paid advance, Yorkville may require Celularity to issue and sell shares of Common Stock to Yorkville at a price per share equal to the lower of (a) 135% of the daily VWAP prior to disbursement and (b) 95% of the lowest VWAP during the three consecutive trading days immediately prior to the date on which Yorkville provides the purchase notice to Celularity, in each case subject to a floor price of $0.75 per share, and subject to certain share ownership limitations.
 Celularity could also be required to repay the pre-paid advance in certain circumstances by making monthly cash payments of $6.0 million, plus any accrued and unpaid interest along with a 5.0% redemption premium until such time as the daily VWAP for five consecutive trading days immediately prior to the due date of the next monthly payment is at least 10% greater than $0.75.